 Operating mode Use Types of heating There are several finely tuned types of heating for you to prepare your dishes.
-Settings → "Basic settings" on page 15 You can adapt your appliance's basic settings to suit your needs.
+Dishes → "Dishes" on page 27 Here you can find preprogrammed setting values which are suitable for many dishes.
+Self-cleaning → "Cleaning function" on page 19 The self-cleaning function cleans your oven automatically.
+Settings → "Basic settings" on page 16 You can adapt your appliance's basic settings to suit your needs.